Morphic fields: Resonance w/Cesco

 Categories: Papers

 When I trace my thought that morning to its source, that place where thought arises, I may have reached what Jung would call the psychoid archetype; at least that is what I believe.
 It appears the psychoid unconscious is that out of which thought arises.
-Every thought, feeling, sensation can be traced back as if starting from the end of a garden hose to find the spigot.
+Every thought, feeling, and sensation can be traced back to its origin as if starting from the end of a garden hose to find the spigot.
 The psychoid unconscious that Jung introduced in 1946 has three aspects:

 1) It refers to a level of, or in, the unconscious which is completely inaccessible to consciousness.